Parental Conflict After Divorce

 4. Perception the other parent has abandoned or broken up the family unit

-The lack of respect creates pause in a desire to co-parent, effectively communicate or foster the other parent's (typically the noncustodial parent's) relationship with the children.
-The tone of communication is often short and hostile, resistant to dialogue and rarely willing to solve problems.
-This lack of respect is often returned in kind by the other parent and creates unnecessary conflict which the children see and feel, all the while impacting their own psychology and emotions.
+The lack of respect creates a pause in a desire to co-parent, effectively communicate, or foster the other parent's (typically the noncustodial parent's) relationship with the children.
+The tone of communication is often short and hostile, resistant to dialogue, and rarely willing to solve problems.
+This lack of respect is often returned in kind by the other parent and creates unnecessary conflict that the children see and feel while impacting their own psychology and emotions.

 How the present positions taken in divorce can make future co-parenting more difficult